 About the Project

-Many years before I set foot in Iran or even knew what Qalamkar meant, my mum came back from a holiday in Spain and spread the fruits of her vacation on the lounge room floor.
-My eyes were immediately drawn to what I thought must've been a Moorish blanket and I started selfishly using it everyday in the hope it would become mine through osmosis.
+Many years before I set foot in Iran or even knew what Qalamkar meant, my mother came back from a holiday in Spain and spread the gifts of her vacation on the lounge room floor.
+My eyes were immediately drawn to what I thought was a Moorish blanket and I started selfishly using it everyday in the hope it would become mine through osmosis.
 It never did and mum never forgot, though the lasting impression of this object lived on.

 Years later, when I was walking through the unparalleled Naqsh-e Jahan Square in Esfahan and I saw these textiles, I jumped with excitement and found out everything I could about them.
 With the help of a local esfahani, Ali, who soon became a close friend, we explored the workshops and met the people involved in every step of this craft.